sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 ```
 The snippet above is a class definition that erroneously defines the field `x` twice with the same type and also erroneously defines x with another type.

 When building these symbol tables, the code collects all errors and does the best it can to finish building the table.
-If there are any errors at the end of the entire semantic analysis, which includes typechecking, all errors are reported and the compilation process is terminated.
+If there are any errors at the end of the entire semantic analysis, which includes type checking, all errors are reported and the compilation process is terminated.
 This allows the programmer to debug their programs much more efficiently.

 As a side note `.ixi` is the file extension for interfaces and `.xi` is the file extension for programs.